microsoft/smc-clustering/README.md

 Split SMC is an online, Bayesian clustering algorithm that decomposes large problems into approximately independent subproblems, producing a compact representation of the posterior distribution over clusterings.
 This allows it to scale to tasks with complex cluster-likelihoods and a large number of clusters, where existing methods struggle due to prohibitive memory or computational cost.
 Our approach is motivated by the knowledge base construction problem, which requires clustering large datasets of free-text fragments of information.

-Authors: Connie Trojan, Pavel Myshkov, Paul Fearnhead, James Hensman, Tom Minka, Christopher Nemeth The work is done in collaboration between Microsoft Research and Lancaster University.
+Authors: Connie Trojan, Pavel Myshkov, Paul Fearnhead, James Hensman, Tom Minka, Christopher Nemeth

+This work is done in collaboration between Microsoft Research and Lancaster University.

 ## Setup